klavinslab/aquaverse/docs/installation/index.md

 ### Deployment with External Services

 Another alternative is to use external services instead of local ones.
-For instance, the Aquarium deployments that inspired the multi-deployment configuration, use a single, separate minio service.
+For instance, the Aquarium deployments at TACC (UT Austin) that inspired the multi-deployment configuration, use a single, separate minio service.
 And, the UW BIOFAB runs Aquarium on Amazon Web Services using AWS RDS for the database service, AWS S3 as the object-store service, [nginx](http://nginx.org) as the web server, an image server, and AWS SES as the email service.

 <img src="docs/installation/images/aws-aquarium.png"